tazy-dev/alx-system_engineering-devops/0x01-shell_permissions/README.md

    * Owner: no permission at all
    * Group: no permission at all
    * Other users: all the permissions
-9. John Doe --> a script that sets the mode of the file hello to this: -rwxr-x-wx
+9. John Doe --> a script that sets the mode of the file hello to this: -rwxr-x-wx.
+10. Look in the mirror --> a script that sets the mode of the file hello the same as olleh’s mode :
+   * The file hello will be in the working directory
+   * The file olleh will be in the working directory
+11. Directories --> a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users (Regular files should not be changed).
+12. More directories --> a script that creates a directory called my_dir with permissions 751 in the working directory.
+13. Change group --> a script that changes the group owner to school for the file hello.